-In order to further emphasise the significant contribution of clubs to the success of international football, ECA has agreements in place with UEFA and FIFA, which ensure that clubs receive a share of the revenue gained from their respective national team competitions, namely the UEFA EURO and the FIFA World Cup.
+In order to further emphasise the significant contribution of clubs to the success of international football, ECA has agreements in place with UEFA and FIFA, which ensure that clubs receive a share of the revenue gained from their respective national team competitions, namely UEFA EURO and the FIFA World Cup.

-UEFA EURO CLUB BENEFITS
+UEFA EURO & NATIONS LEAGUE CLUB BENEFITS PROGRAMMES

 Distribution Mechanism

-The latest agreement in place with UEFA rewards not only clubs that have released players to the final tournament, but also foresees benefits for any club that has released a player during the qualification phase (EURO qualifiers).
-For the UEFA EURO 2016, the total amount (€150m) was split between the qualification phase (€50m) and the final tournament (€100m).
+The latest agreement in place with UEFA rewards not only clubs that have released players to the final tournament, but also foresees benefits for any club that has released a player during the qualification phase (EURO qualifiers) and UEFA Nations League games.
+For UEFA EURO 2024 and the 2020/21 and 2022/23 UEFA Nations League editions, the total amount (€240m) will be split between the qualification phase + Nations League games (€100m) and the final tournament (€140m).

 Qualification Phase